-- Work methods and FAQs – you might want to have a page on your website for FAQs/Work Methods.
+- Work methods or FAQs – you might want to have a page on your website for FAQs/Work Methods.
 This will answer any questions a potential client may have about confidentiality, payment terms, and intellectual property.

 - Pricing – some freelance writers display their rates on their website, others don’t.
 If you prefer to keep your fees private, create a ‘Pricing’ page that contains a pricing request form.

 As a professional writer I like the idea of having a website with plenty of text.
 And it’s not that I necessarily think that a prospective client is going to read all of it, it’s more about creating the perception that I can actually write.
-Plus Google and the search engines love text.
+Plus Google and the search engines love well written text.

 4. Reinforce your relevancy

 We all know that feeling when we arrive at a shopping mall that has been let run down and half the shops are empty.
 Don’t let your website deteriorate by letting it sit around for years without an update.
-People do notice if your last blog post was dated 3 years earlier (oh and so does Google).
+People do notice if your last blog post was dated 3 years earlier (oh, and so does Google).